Aaron Belkin

-Aaron Belkin (born March 12, 1966) is a political scientist, researcher and professor.
-He currently teaches political science at San Francisco State University and was the director of the Palm Center, a think tank that commissioned and disseminated research on gender, sexuality and the military.
+Aaron Belkin (born March 12, 1966) is an American political scientist, activist, and author.
+He teaches political science at San Francisco State University and was the director of the Palm Center, a think tank that commissioned and disseminated research on gender, sexuality and the military.

 In 2011, he was a grand marshal in San Francisco's LGBT Pride Parade.
 He is Jewish.

-Education
+Early life and education

+Belkin was born in Ohio in 1966 and raised in a Jewish household.
+He attended Hawken School in Gates Mills, Ohio, graduating in 1984.
+While at Hawken, he was a friend and prom date of LGBTQ+ activist and attorney Roberta Kaplan.

-Belkin received his bachelor's degree from Brown University in international relations in 1988.
-He then went to the University of California Berkeley where he got a master's and PhD in political science.
-He is a graduate of Hawken School in Gates Mills, Ohio, where he was a friend and the prom date of LGBT activist Roberta A. Kaplan.
+Belkin received a bachelor's degree in international relations from Brown University in 1988.
+He then attended the University of California, Berkeley, where he received a master's degree in political science in 1992 and a PhD in political science in 1998.

 Career

 Academia

-Belkin taught as an associate professor at University of California Santa Barbara from 1998 to 2009, while also teaching psychology at Hunter College between 2005 and 2006.
-While at Santa Barbara, he became the founding director of one of 14 original research centers at the Institute for Social, Behavioral, and Economic Research at UCSB.
-This center was eventually renamed the Palm Center in memory of Michael D. Palm and remained closely connected to the UC system even after it became an independent non-profit.
+Belkin was an associate professor at the University of California, Santa Barbara from 1998 to 2009.
+While at Santa Barbara, he became the founding director of the Palm Center, a think tank and one of 14 original research centers at the UCSB Institute for Social, Behavioral, and Economic Research dedicated to advocating for the repeal of the don't ask, don't tell policy.
+Named in memory of LGBTQ+ activist and philanthropist Michael D. Palm, the Palm Center remained closely connected to the University of California system even after it became an independent non-profit.